vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 ./install-demo.sh
 ```

-!!! success
 You have now a fully operationnel vulcain environment.

 Vulcain ui is available on ```http://$(docker-machine ip vulcain):8080``` with admin/vulcain.

-## Create your first microservice
+### Create your first microservice

-!!! note
-    The following commands must be run in the service's root folder and docker context initialized to connect
+> The following commands must be run in the service's root folder and docker context initialized to connect
-    to vulcain machine.
+> to vulcain machine.
 (This is the case if you have run the install-demo script)

 ```sh
 vulcain create service1
 ```

-This command creates a microservice using a default project template which consists as a fully functional
+This command creates a microservice named service1 using a default project template which consists as a fully functional
 customer service providing CRUD handlers.

-!!! tip
 For this demo, all handlers (query and actions) are in the same service but it's a best practice to
 dispatch handlers on separate services.

 You can edit the code or publish it directly with